vineetb0901/smule-app-automation/README.md

 - Pick the tech stack for which you got training
 - Please create your own branch and commit changes to remote feature branch
 - Raise PR once done (Follow PR good practices)
+- Extra points can be scored by automate the lesser tried features

 **Binaries**-